Natural Flavors Ain’t Natural

 PS — if you end up loving this article, enjoyed learning from it, or found it useful for your family and can think of anyone else who may find it interesting, please help me get it in their hands!
 Send via text, email, or messenger below!

-By definition, “natural” means something NOT made or caused by humans; it means something is unaffected, spontaneous, inherent in nature.
+Let’s be real, by definition, “natural” means something NOT made or caused by humans; it means something is unaffected, spontaneous, inherent in nature.
 Literally anything NOT artificial, manufactured, or processed…

 So ofcourse you see “Natural Flavors” listed as an ingredient and start to imagine something similar to freshly picked berries, juice squeezed from lemons, ripe tomatoes off the vine, vanilla beans scraped right off the pod, or any other straight-from-the-source ingredient.

-First of all, what is “flavor”?
+First of all — what is “flavor”?

-So what happens when we create flavor?
+So… what happens when we “create” flavor?

-We’re adding flavor to “food.”
+We’re adding Artificial & Natural Flavor to “food.”

-You can find Artificial and Natural Flavors listed as an ingredient in hundreds of packaged foods no matter where you shop whether it’s Food Lion, Martins, Safeway, Weis, Whole Foods, Wegmans, Sprouts, Moms, online, or your local market.
+Have you noticed Artificial Flavor or “Natural” Flavors listed as an ingredient?
+They’re on hundreds of packaged foods no matter where you shop whether it’s Food Lion, Martins, Safeway, Weis, Whole Foods, Wegmans, Sprouts, Moms, online, or your local market.
+These are how companies create crazy flavors like peep pepsi or biscuit & gravy potato chips — but more importantly, how they get fake food to taste like real food without actually using real food.

-And more importantly, it’s how they get fake food to taste like real food — without actually using real food.
-It’s how they get strawberry yogurt to taste like strawberries without using strawberries.
+It’s how you get strawberry yogurt to taste like strawberries without using strawberries.

 Veggie straws without the veggies.